Canton of Bern

 The canton of Bern or Berne is one of the 26 cantons forming the Swiss Confederation.
 Its capital city, Bern, is also the de facto capital of Switzerland.
 The bear is the heraldic symbol of the canton, displayed on a red-yellow background.

 Comprising ten districts, Bern is the second-largest canton by both surface area and population.
 Located in west-central Switzerland, it is surrounded by eleven cantons.
 It borders the cantons of Jura and Solothurn to the north.
 To the west lie the cantons of Neuchâtel, Fribourg, and Vaud.
-To the south lies the cantons of Valais.
+To the south lies the canton of Valais.
 East of the canton of Bern lie the cantons of Uri, Nidwalden, Obwalden, Lucerne and Aargau.
 The geography of the canton includes a large share of all three natural regions of Switzerland: the Jura Mountains (the Bernese Jura), the Swiss Plateau (the Bernese Mittelland) and the Alps (the Bernese Oberland).